 The difference between Mixed Martial Arts and Jiu Jitsu is in the fighting technique.
 In Jiu Jitsu, the emphasis is on control and grappling, without kicks or striking.
 Mixed Martial arts has elements of Jiu Jitsu, but it also has traditional martial arts techniques like taekwondo and karate.

 Jiu Jitsu and Mixed Martial Arts are often mistaken, with some people assuming they are the same.
 However, Jiu Jitsu is a form of martial arts whose techniques have been adopted in Mixed Martial Arts.
+Before you complete an online search for “jiu jitsu near me” to find a class near you, you should know about the ways the two differ.

 How Jiu Jitsu Differs From Mixed Martial Arts